PandasThumb/pandasthumb.github.io/_posts/2021/2021-09-06-evaluating-alan-kleinmans-arguments.md

 After all, if it is the fundamental mathematical theory of my own field, then it is surely important to know.
 By doing the discussion here, we can avoid being so rudely interrupted by the folks in the previous threads who were trying to discuss arguments other than Kleinman&quot;s.

+**After 2,111 comments in this thread, many by AK, I am placing him on pre-moderation and limiting him to 1 comment per day.
+I will accumulate his future comments and release them at a rate of 1 per day.
+People who consider this unreasonable suppression of discussion are invited to read his past comments and consider his responses to counterarguments.**